If your business sells goods, you need a place to store them. Most often, this is in a fulfillment center, distribution

 What is warehouse management?

-Warehouse management is the oversight of operations in a warehouse including tracking and storing inventory, training staff, workload planning, and monitoring the movement of goods.
+Warehouse management refers to the oversight of operations in a warehouse.
+This includes receiving, tracking, and storing inventory, as well as training staff, managing shipping, workload planning, and monitoring the movement of goods.

 What is a warehouse management system?

-A warehouse management system (WMS) is software designed to optimize operational processes in a warehouse by providing visibility into real-time inventory levels and storage, staff productivity, demand forecasting, and order fulfillment workflows.
+A warehouse management system (WMS) is software designed to optimize operational processes in a warehouse.
+By implementing a WMS you have full visibility into real-time inventory levels and storage, staff productivity, demand forecasting, and order fulfillment workflows within a warehouse.

 Warehouse management software provides the tools to drive strategic big picture improvements as well as those to monitor the day-to-day.
 What a management team sees in the warehouse management system will be different from a picker or packer who relies on the system to know what to pick or pack next on the warehouse floor.

 Each warehouse management system may have different functionality deployed depending on the business it serves (e.g., what a direct-to-consumer ecommerce seller needs isn’t the same as a large brick and mortar store chain).

 Warehouse management is one facet of supply chain management.
 It affects order fulfillment, storage, inventory management, shipping, and distribution.
 Having an all-in-one solution lets you see what’s happening across different functions of the warehouse in real-time such as inventory being received, orders being packed, shipments being labeled, and any other movement of goods.

 Inventory tracking is monitoring stock levels so you know which SKUs you have in your warehouse and the exact locations in which you store them, or if they are in transit from a manufacturer or en route to a store.